GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Checkpoint

 1. Run your application locally to check for basic errors, then deploy your application.
-1. In the [Cloud Platform Console](https://console.cloud.google.com/), use the three-bar icon in the top left corner to open the `Products & services` menu and navigate to `Storage`.
-1. Click on the name of your GCS photo bucket.
-Click `UPLOAD FILES` and upload an image with the extension `.jpg`.
+1. [Upload an image](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud-dot-devsite.googleplex.com%2Fstorage%2Fdocs%2Fobject-basics%23upload) with the extension `.jpg` to your photo bucket.
 1. Open the `Products & services` menu again and navigate to `Datastore`.
 There should be a `Notification` listed with the message `[UPLOADED PHOTO NAME] was uploaded.`.
 1. View your deployed application in your web browser.
 The new notification should be listed on the home page.
 You may need to refresh the page.